Global Utilities & Engineering ILM Level 5 Programme

 - Assessing your own leadership capability and performance

 - Improving own leadership potential through action learning

 Feedback not from the delegates but from their line managers

 “He has implemented good changes, team communication has greatly improved, he has evaluated how he communicates with his team and what best suits the team’s style to ensure information is clear and understood.
 Performance out put from his team has also increased month on month, Performance reviews have a different structure and linked with improvements in communication this is clearly having an impact.”

 “She was new into the Regional Manager position so it was good for her to attend the course during her probationary period.
 I think she has been able to step back and take the time to review things and now she may have a different suggestion to solve an issue.
 Previously it felt as though we were always so busy that decisions would be made quickly which then the best decisions are not always made.”

-“Yes definitely, I think that she has learnt a lot about different ways of managing situations she seems more confident now and I think above all else this course has given her the opportunity to discuss with other colleagues best practices and look at different ways of managing people.
-In some cases this has confirmed that she was doing things correctly but I think she has also learnt from others within the group.
+“Yes definitely, I think that she has learned a lot about different ways of managing situations she seems more confident now and I think above all else this course has given her the opportunity to discuss with other colleagues best practices and look at different ways of managing people.
+In some cases this has confirmed that she was doing things correctly but I think she has also learned from others within the group.
 It has also given her an opportunity to spend time with her peers that does not regularly happen.”